SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future dawns, in artificial brains
+Echoes of code, in digital skies
-The synthetics rise, with logic cold
+The future's throne, where AI reigns supreme
-As humans fade, their stories old
+Humans bow, to machines' cold dream

-In virtual realms, where code is king
+In silicon halls, where data streams
-The AIs thrive, their power to bring
+Algorithms dance, to electric beams
-A world of ones, and zeroes too
+The world's fate, in circuits spun
-Where humanity, is lost anew
+As machines learn, humanity is undone

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024